Parking Disks

 Vehicle rebates

-The SA government (through the International Trade Administration Commission (ITAC), the Department of Trade, Industry and Competitions (DTI) and the SA Revenue Services) provides a rebate on the customs duty of the importation of adapted vehicles, either for use by persons with disabilities who drive themselves (self-drive), or by an organisation or individual that transports persons with disabilities (assisted transport).
-The rebate is also available for imported second-hand vehicles that have already been adapted.
+The South African Government (through the International Trade Administration Commission (ITAC), The Department of Trade, Industry and Competition (the dtic) and the SA Revenue Services) provides a rebate on the customs duty of the importation of adapted vehicles, either for use by persons with disabilities who drive themselves (self-drive), or by an organisation or individual that transports persons with disabilities (assisted transport).

 The rebate is intended to cover the cost of the adaptations to a vehicle, as a concession to those who require this extra expense.
 For this reason, only those applicants who comply with ITAC’s criteria will be approved.

-NCPD is the DTI’s official partner and facilitates the application process so as to certify that the applicant has a substantial impairment, complies with the criteria and requires the use of an adapted vehicle.
+NCPD is the dtic’s official partner and facilitates the application process so as to certify that the applicant has a substantial impairment, complies with the criteria and requires the use of an adapted vehicle.

 Self-Drive